-With the help of accelerometers, a smartwatch can track your steps (Step count), running and jogging etc. Advanced smartwatches can track your number of steps; distance travelled, direction, etc. right from your wrist with the help of various sensors.
+With the help of accelerometers, a smartwatch can track your steps (Step count), running and jogging, etc. Advanced smartwatches can track your number of steps, distance traveled, direction, etc., right from your wrist with the help of various sensors.

 13. Advanced Sport Tracking

-At the end of the day, you can see the in-depth data of your workout on the companion app so that you can make necessary changes on your workout sections.
+At the end of the day, you can see the in-depth data of your workout on the companion app so that you can make necessary changes to your workout sections.

 14. Swim Tracking

-If you are a swimming enthusiast or professional swimmer, then a swimming smartwatch can give you an in-depth insight into your various swim metrics such as speed, distance travelled, number of laps, heart rate, swim style and much more.
+If you are a swimming enthusiast or professional swimmer, then a swimming smartwatch can give you an in-depth insight into your various swim metrics such as speed, distance traveled, number of laps, heart rate, swim style, and much more.
 With these details, you can improve your performance in the pool or open water.

-Even though there are many waterproof smartwatches out there, most of them does not track swim metrics.
-If you are precisely looking for a smartwatch to improve your swimming activities, then you should go for a smartwatch that tracks swimming.
+Even though there are many waterproof smartwatches out there, most of them do not track swim metrics.
+If you are looking for a smartwatch to improve your swimming activities, you should go for a smartwatch that tracks swimming.

 15. A Motivator on your Wrist